Approaching the History of Information and Media from Many Different Viewpoints

 For the history and traditions of book collecting, and the ongoing process of forming and maintaining and preserving libraries of rare books and manuscripts, there are numerous clubs and societies, of which The Grolier Club of New York is the most distinguished in the United States.
 The Fellowship of American Bibliophilic Societies links the different American and Canadian book collecting clubs.
 A manuscript collector and dealer’s group is The Manuscript Society.
 Because of long and illustrious historical tradition of physical information there are hundreds, and perhaps thousands of institutional libraries around the world that hold rare books and manuscripts.
 There are also numerous museums and institutional libraries that hold recorded information prior to the codex, such as stone inscriptions, cuneiform tablets, and papyrus rolls.

-Resources for the History of Computing, Digital Information, Information Graphics and Humanities Computing
+Resources for the History of Computing, Digital Information, Information Graphics and Digital Humanities

 Organizations and institutions concerning the history of computing and the Internet are far more limited in number.
 Some of the most significant are the Charles Babbage Institute in Minneapolis, the Computer History Museum in Mountain View, California, the Science Museum in London, and the IEEE Computer Society.
 Since 1976 the IEEE has published IEEE Annals of the History of Computing.
 For the history of media--film, radio, and television-- there is the International Association for Media and History.
 For the history of information management and information science there are various useful websites such as that of Professor Michael Buckland.

-For humanities computing or digital humanities there are Interdisciplinary Sciences Reviews edited by Willard McCarty, the Humanist Discussion Group, “an international online seminar on humanities computing and the digital humanities” also edited by McCarty, and The Alliance of Digital Humanities Organizations.
+For digital humanities there are Interdisciplinary Sciences Reviews edited by Willard McCarty, the Humanist Discussion Group, “an international online seminar on humanities computing and the digital humanities” also edited by McCarty, and The Alliance of Digital Humanities Organizations.